avinoamr/pluto/README.md

 # pluto
 Native HTML Template Rendering

+## Placeholder insertion points
+External templates (ones that the user called '.render()' on explicitly) are clones deeply before returning a placeholder element that acts as an insertion point.
+Otherwise, since the inner templates are deeply clones, the template itself acts as the insertion point.

+That's not straight-forward.
+A repeat template, that contains multiple sub-templates per item, must duplicate these inner templates in order to remember the insertion point.
+A different approach we found we using TextNodes as placeholders, as they're invisible from the children's list and dev tools.

 ## Attributes vs Properties

 Passing in arguments to custom elements, via HTML-syntax, can only be done